Exclusive: Blackstone sets up new credit fund to seek undervalued oil and gas assets

-NEW YORK (Reuters) - Blackstone Group LP, the world’s largest alternative asset manager, is raising its first energy-focused credit fund, according to people familiar with the matter, the latest sign that private equity firms are seeing investment opportunities among distressed energy assets.
+NEW YORK (Reuters) - Blackstone Group LP (BX.N), the world’s largest alternative asset manager, is raising its first energy-focused credit fund, according to people familiar with the matter, the latest sign that private equity firms are seeing investment opportunities among distressed energy assets.

 The move indicates Blackstone is betting that the bonds of some exploration and production companies that rode North America’s oil and natural gas boom are now undervalued, or could be in the near future, following the plunge in crude oil prices.